 However, some individuals may suffer from gastrointestinal symptoms including diarrhea and constipation after oral intake of stinging nettle.

 The topical application of stinging nettle extract is also a safe treatment method for hair loss conditions.
 Handling of stinging nettle may lead to contact dermatitis and skin irritation.

-Stinging nettle may also interact with other medications.
 Stinging nettle may alter the therapeutic effects of anti-diabetic medications, warfarin, lithium, and diuretic drugs.
-Therefore, it is important to consult with a doctor before starting your stinging nettle application.
+Therefore, it is important to consult with a doctor before starting any herbal treatments containing stinging nettle.

 How effective is stinging nettle for hair loss?

 As with most herbal and DIY solutions, the results are never guaranteed.
 Sometimes, your body don't react, or, in certain cases, react badly to the solution.

 That's why we, along with some of the very best scientists Denmark has got to offer, created our natural Hair Growth Routine.
 Here at Scandinavian Biolabs, we believe that hair growth should not be fussy, dangerous, or time-consuming.

 Our hair growth routine can seamlessly fit into your showering routine, improving your hair health and regaining your hair safely and effectively.

 It contains a bundle of three products formulated with nature-inspired and vegan ingredients to start your hair regimen: